 - Don’t click on suspicious links or attachments.
 One click on a malicious link can put your security at risk.
 Hackers use phishing to deploy malware, steal personal information, and even hijack your browser.

 - Use an ad blocker.
+Easily block ads in the most popular browsers by following our instructions on using an ad blocker.
 An ad blocker hides unwanted ads and pop-ups, so you can browse the internet without disturbance.
 It not only improves your user experience but also helps you to fight fake pop-ups.

 - Never postpone updates.
 Always update your software, OS, and browser on time.
 Otherwise, criminals can exploit a bug that was patched months ago and infect your device.